Safe use of metal turning lathes

 Risk

-Loose clothing, accessories and hair can become entangled in moving parts of the lathe, chuck assembly or workpiece.
+Loose clothing, accessories and hair can become entangled in the moving parts of the lathe, chuck assembly or workpiece.

 - Ensure close-fitting clothing with no catch points is worn by operators.